Battle of Kletsk (1706)

 The Battle of Kletsk took place on 30 April 1706 (Gregorian calendar), in- and outside the city of Kletsk, Belarus during Charles XII's Polish campaign of 1701–1706, in the Great Northern War.
 The Swedish forces were led by Carl Gustaf Creutz who defeated a larger Russian–Cossack force under the command of Semjon Nepljujev and Danylo Apostol.
 Many of the Russian and Cossack regiments participating in the battle were wiped out and ceased to exist as fighting units.

+Some historians consider the main reason for the defeat to be the actions of the Ukrainian Cossacks, who immediately turned into a blameless flight at the sight of the Swedish attacks, disrupting the formation of the Russian units behind them.

 Prelude

 Towards the end of the 17th century Russia, Denmark–Norway and Saxony formed a coalition against the Swedish Empire in order to regain territory lost in earlier wars.
 The Swedish king, Charles XII, then invaded the Polish–Lithuanian Commonwealth in his 1701–1706 campaign.
 He forced Augustus the Strong from the Polish throne in 1704, replacing him with pro-Swedish Stanislaw Leszczynski.

 In January 1706 a large force of Russians were cut off and trapped during the battle of Grodno by Charles XII and his similarly sized army.
 This caused the Russian Czar, Peter the Great, to assemble an army to go to their assistance.
 He also ordered the Cossack Hetman, Ivan Mazepa – who at the time was an ally to Russia – to gather an army of 14,000 men to harass and disrupt the Swedish troops blockading Grodno.
 However, the Swedes launched counter-attacks against the raiding Cossacks which inflicted many casualties.

 One of these counter-attacks was commanded by Carl Gustaf Creutz.
 He trapped a substantial number of Cossacks and Poles in the city of Lyakhavichy with his force of 2,000 men and besieged them.
 In response Mazepa then sent a relief-party of 4,700 soldiers.
 Initially they had been despatched to help those trapped in Grodno, but they were diverted to Lyakhavichy.
 After several days march they arrived at the city of Kletsk, some 25 km east of Lyakhavichy, where they set up camp.
 Creutz gained knowledge of this and set off against Kletsk with 1,500 cavalry, leaving 500 dragoons to continue the siege.
 They marched overnight and arrived at Klatsk the next morning.